CharlesGriswold/lanyon/README.md

 #### Install

-Binaries are available in the `binaries` folder for Mac OS X and Linux (amd64).
-You can also build a binary from the available Go source code.

 The only dependency for building is the `github.com/russross/blackfriday` library for markdown parsing.
 So to build yourself, assuming you have [Golang installed](http://golang.org/doc/install):